An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Interface conditions

 In the next section, we will convert the expression above into one with interface conditions along edges in piecewise smooth geometries.

-\subsection{Interface conditions}
+\section{Interface conditions}

-We shall now further restrict ourselves to the case that the surface~$\Gamma$ is a finite union of smooth but curved faces~$\Gamma_i$ and that~$f\in L^2(\Gamma)$.
-We will use this added smoothness of the geometry to turn the weak equation~\eqref{eq:weak_LB} into a strong form on each face augmented with matching conditions along the edges (but away from any corners).
-First, we develop some notation for piecewise smooth surfaces.
+We shall now further restrict ourselves to the case that the surface~$\Gamma$ is a finite union of smooth and closed faces~$\Gamma_i$ and that~$f\in L^2_{mz}(\Gamma)$.
+We will use this added smoothness of the geometry to turn the weak equation~\eqref{eq:weak_form} into a strong interface form on each face augmented with matching conditions along the edges (but away from any corners).
+We start by defining the class of surfaces that we consider.